Kings broadcaster resigns after tweet to Cousins

-SACRAMENTO, Calif (AP) — Longtime Sacramento Kings TV broadcaster Grant Napear resigned Tuesday after he tweeted “ALL LIVES MATTER” when asked by DeMarcus Cousins for his opinion on the Black Lives Matter movement.
+SACRAMENTO, Calif.
+(AP) — Longtime Sacramento Kings TV broadcaster Grant Napear resigned Tuesday after he tweeted “ALL LIVES MATTER” when asked by DeMarcus Cousins for his opinion on the Black Lives Matter movement.

 The 60-year-old Napear also was fired by KTHK Sports 1140 in Sacramento.
 He had co-hosted a show on the AM radio station with former Kings player Doug Christie.